Raised so far

 The impact of your support

-The Jean Laponce Prize has been created at UBC by friends and family, and will be awarded on an annual basis in Jean’s memory.
+The Jean Laponce Prize will be created at UBC by friends and family, and will be awarded on an annual basis in Jean’s memory.

 Your gift will pay tribute to Jean’s life and work, by helping to recognize an honours student for the best thesis presented by a senior student in the Department of Political Science 4th year program.